giellatekno/oahpa/sms/00_readme.txt

 * BOT "Plant"
 * FOOD "Mat og drikk"
 * ENVIR "Verld"
 For now we use only these supersets.
-Two sets (LANG "Språk" and CLOTH "Klær") are still excluded because we have not enough entries there yet.
+Two sets (LANG "Språk" and CLOTH "Klær") are still excluded because we do not have enough entries there yet.

 6. dis/preferred variants in <l> and <t>
 * in <l> I mark only dispreferred variants (oahpa="dispref"), i.e. a translation variant which is accepted as answer in the reversed x-sms LEKSA game without being shown as the right answer